Sustainability at St Michaels

 We have prioritised our environmental initiatives according to those which have the greatest impact and are working upon new systems and procedures that reduce our negative impact.

 We source all our ingredients as locally as possible in order to create a menu designed around the best quality and freshest produce we possibly can.
 Supporting our local sustainable suppliers is a cause we are passionate about and one that is built in to our food style.
-We look to lower our food miles and source from those who practise sustainable and responsible production.
+We look to lower our food miles and source from those who practice sustainable and responsible production.
 We are proud to name our suppliers and to communicate with our guests the food journey taking you from plough or sea to plate.
-Our kitchen team is committed to sustainable fishing selecting species of fish that are not threatened over those that have depleted stocks.
+Our kitchen team is committed to sustainable fishing selecting species of fish that are not threatened or those that have depleted stocks.
 We support local food festivals and our chefs regularly perform demos at events.

 Energy efficiency throughout the business is achieved by actively encouraging reduced consumption; the installation of PIR lighting, improved staff initiatives and the renewal of old equipment with energy efficient equipment.
 Double glazing now accounts for 62% of the hotel’s windows and guests self-select to have towels laundered /replaced.
 Various public areas of the hotel use sensor or timer lighting (including toilets and bar areas) and 100% of our external lighting is set to a seasonal day and night timer.
-80% of our our public areas and bedroom corridors now have leading edge LED lighting installed.
+80% of our public areas and bedroom corridors now have leading edge LED lighting installed.

 Measures have been introduced to reduce the amount of water used including the fitting of water efficient toilet cisterns, low flush urinals and flow restrictors on bathroom basin taps.